-Fig. 4.
-An example of experimental result of a membership function of one antecedent membership function of a rule (Left), and one of the two output singletons of the same experiment (Right).
-Training Samples are from the assumed legal data exist in the lake, while the illegal data is assumed to be in the tiny island defined as $a = 0.1$ .
+Figure 4: An example of experimental result of a membership function of one antecedent membership function of a rule (Left), and one of the two output singletons of the same experiment (Right).
+Training samples are from the assumed legal data exist in the lake, while the illegal data is assumed to be in the tiny island defined as $a = 0.1$ .

-5 Summary
+5 SUMMARY

-In this paper, we have reported our on-going investigations, that is, how already proposed methods work on a special situation of what we call a-tiny-island-in-a-huge-lake.
-When we increase the difficulty of the problem by making the size of the island shrink to zero, it will become what they call a-needle-in-a-haystack [1].
-As far as we know, this issue has resisted to be fully solved and still remains open.
+In this paper, we have reported our on-going investigations, that is, how already proposed methods work on a special situation of what we call a-tiny-island-in-a-huge-lake, suggesting to use it a test-function to design a network intrusion system.
+When we increase the difficulty of the problem by making the size of the island shrink to zero, it will become what they call a-needle-in-a-haystack.
+As far as we know, this issue has resisted to be fully unveiled and still remains open.
 Though our results so far has not been matured yet, we hope a lot of experiments await our exploration which might result in useful observations in considering how we design a network intrusion detection system.